 They are calm ducks and are very hardy.
 Since they were bred for high egg production, they rarely go broody.
 They can be used for meat but the primary reason for keeping them is for egg production.

 Runner ducks have been kept for thousands of years.
-There is evidence of runner ducks in Javan temples in China and Indonesia that date back nearly 2000 years ago.
+There is evidence of runner ducks in Javan temples in China and Indonesia that dates back nearly 2000 years ago.
 The Runner duck was developed by rice farmers.

 The farmers kept herds of ducks that they would move into the rice paddies.
 The ducks had to be extremely mobile, which helped lead to their upright stance.
-The ducks fed on insects, slugs and other bugs in the rice fields.
+The ducks fed on insects, slugs, and other bugs in the rice fields.
 At the end of the day, they were herded back up at night.

 The ducks earned their stay by producing large amounts of eggs.
 Runners today are kept primarily as egg producers.
 They are also excellent foragers.

-Runner hens will lay as many as 250 eggs per year that can be shades of white, blue or green.
+Runner hens will lay as many as 250 eggs per year that can be shades of white, blue, or green.
 Runners mature at 3.5-4 pounds, making them very lightweight.

 Runner ducks are very active almost from the moment they hatch.
 As soon as they can move around, they are eager to explore their surroundings.
 It’s a good idea to have high walls on your brooder to prevent them from leaping over the sides.

 Despite their smaller body size, they aren’t good flyers.
 They can, however, easily hop over fences and structures that are as high as three feet tall.